 For the most part, image quality is good with the Coolpix S7000, as the camera produces realistic colors and sharp images.
 You’ll sometimes find with inexpensive point and shoot cameras that the colors look over processed, but that’s not a problem with this Nikon model.

 You are limited to shooting in the JPEG image format with the Nikon S7000 — rather than shooting in the more precise RAW image format — which is common in a beginner-level camera.
 Another aspect of the S7000 that’s common in point and shoot cameras — special effect shooting options — are plentiful in the S7000, making this digital camera a lot of fun to use.
+It has a maximum shutter speed of 1/4000 seconds during high-speed continuous shooting and 4 seconds for 18 total scene modes (ie. fireworks).
 There’s even a panoramic mode, allowing you to shoot extremely wide rectangular images.

-Compared to a Nikon Coolpix S9900 review, both cameras have 16 megapixels of resolution and a similar sized image sensor at 1/2.3 inches, which results in image quality that is nearly identical for the two Nikon cameras.
+Compared to a Nikon Coolpix S9900 review, both cameras have 16 megapixels of resolution and a similar sized image CMOS sensor with the sensor size 1/2.3 inches, which results in image quality that is nearly identical for the two Nikon cameras.
 But the S7000 has a significantly lower price than the S9900.

 Low Light Performance and Movie Mode